glasgowm148/ergonaut-handbook/home.md

 - Earning money by transferring your cryptocurrency into a liquidity pool, staking it in a dApp or joining a mining pool.
 (See [Yield](/en/Guides/yield))
 - Transfering your cryptocurrencies to a private wallet address
 - Buying digital art in an auction site
-- Creating a raffle for a charitable cause
+- Create or support a raffle for a charitable cause
 - Creating Ergo payment links for goods and services you provide
 - Tip ERG or native ERG tokens across socials.
+- Secure profits using SigmaUSD.

 The Ergo ecosystem is under continuous development.
 Expect new ways to use it to emerge it in the future.